The tax refund I received is less than expected. Why is it less than what was on my return?

 - Your offset amount (the amount of your refund money they take)

 - Address and phone number of the agency

-Contact the IRS only if your original refund amount on the notice differs from the amount on your return.
+Contact the agency if you think you don’t owe the debt or you disagree with the amount taken from your refund.
+Contact the IRS only if your original tax refund unexpectedly differs from the amount on your return.